zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 What we know today is that Fed decides to continue to implement monetary policy in a regime with an ample supply of reserves[7].
 What we didn't know is how large should the Fed's balance sheet be?

-Not long ago, Fed was even debating two options:
+Not long ago, Fed was ev  en debating two options:

 1. shrink the balance sheet to the pre-2008 level, and control short-term rates through the supply of reserve.